 Benefits of using red light cameras

-Running a red light is against the law and increases the chance of a collision.
-This program helps improve driver and pedestrian safety by deterring red light runners.
-Municipalities across Ontario have introduced red light cameras for:
+Running a red light is dangerous and against the law.
+This program helps improve driver and pedestrian safety by discouraging risky driving.
+Benefits include:

 Red light camera